Louis J. Salmon

-Louis J. "Red" Salmon (June 10, 1880 – September 27, 1965) is considered to be the first outstanding fullback for the University of Notre Dame football team.
+Louis J. "Red" Salmon (June 10, 1880 – September 27, 1965) was an America college football player and coach.
+He is considered to be the first outstanding fullback to play at the University of Notre Dame.
 He was the first "Fighting Irish" player to win an All-American mention, and some sports historians argue that he served as the team's de facto coach during the 1902–1903 season.
 This honor, however, is often accorded to teammate James Farragher.
-Both men are widely credited as acting head coaches in official histories of the "Fighting Irish" football team, and Salmon is recognized as head coach during the 1903–1904 season.
+Both men are widely credited as acting head coaches in official histories of the "Fighting Irish" football team, and Salmon is recognized as head coach during the 1904 season.

 Playing career

 Born in Syracuse, New York, Salmon made his mark in collegiate football in 1903, when (as a senior) he scored 105 points.
 His career record of 36 touchdowns remained a school standard until 1985.
 At six feet and three inches, and 230 pounds, Salmon was a force to be reckoned with on the gridiron.
 As one writer observed: "The alabaster-skinned Salmon has been described as both a slasher and a smasher, a colorful way of saying he would run right over you if he could not run around you".
 Moreover, in an era when a wet pigskin might weigh as much as 14 pounds, Salmon averaged 30 yards with his punts.
 In 1903, Salmon was named to Walter Camp's third All-America team.